-We have started work on our 10 to 15 year programme of harvesting works to fell and extract mature fully-grown trees alongside the A82 between Glencoe and Inverness.
+We have started work on ongoing harvesting works to fell and extract mature fully-grown trees alongside the A82 between Glencoe and Inverness.

 The forest is a growing resource that needs to be managed.
 This work needs to be done now because the trees are mature and ready for harvesting.